PoliEcho/arch-orange/README.md

 and configuration of the visual appearance.
 They were formerly split across gnome-theme-kali, kali-defaults and desktop-base.

+## file structure

+All "data" files (`share/*` and what's built in the kali-logos and emblems directory) are provided by kali-themes-common while the configuration files (`etc/*`) are provided by kali-themes.

 ## desktop-base integration

 desktop-base integration is provided by kali-desktop-base through registration of various files in alternatives defined by the desktop-base package.
 The files are not installed in /usr/share/desktop-base/ except for a symlink tree mimicking a "destkop-base theme".
-That symlink tree is pre-built in the "desktop-base" directory in the source package.
+That symlink tree is pre-built in the "share/desktop-base/kali-themes" directory in the source package.

 The kali-themes-common package is also installing various symlinks trees to mimick directories that are traditionnally handled by